zahidtdx61/Serenity-Seekers-Frontend/README.md

-# Serenity - A South Asian Tourist Spot Site
+# Serenity Seekers - A South Asian Tourist Spot Site

-Welcome to Serenity, a comprehensive platform dedicated to showcasing the beauty of South Asian tourist spots.
+Welcome to Serenity Seekers, a comprehensive platform dedicated to showcasing the beauty of South Asian tourist spots.

 ## Live Preview